cdpham42/INFX-551-Spring2017/README.md

 5. Use-Cases: For your second assignment you will write up a use-case following the W3C format for Data on the Web Best Practices.
 The use-case will be related to the quarter project, so I'd like you to place all of these in the same folder.
 If you write this document as a `.doc` you can use an online [tool](https://word-to-markdown.herokuapp.com/) to convert to markdown `.md`.

+## Curation Protocol Pitch: Meteorological Data

+#### Team Members: Casey Pham, Ian Durra, Jiha Kang

+#### Topic: Curation of meteorological data

+Meteorological data is essential in understanding our world, and more importantly the future of our world.

+#### Potential User Community

+The user community will include those in academics, researchers, and scientists.
+Other potential users may be legislators, policy-makers, and industry professionals.

+#### Potential Data

+NOAA Climate Data
+European Climate Assessment and Dataset
+Climate Prediction Center
+NCAR UCAR Climate Data Guide